fenago/cockroachdb-terraform/md/Lab_8.md

 ## Step 1.
 Generate certificates

 You can use either
-`cockroach cert`
-commands or `openssl`
-commands]
-to generate security certificates.
+`cockroach cert` commands to generate security certificates.
 This section features the `cockroach cert` commands.

 1. Create two directories: